 - They may look scary, but California Condors are not predators; they are strictly scavengers that feed on dead animals.
 They can consume up to 4 pounds of food and then go several days before their next meal.

-- The California Condor was at the brink of extinction around 35 years ago when only 22 birds remained.
+- The California Condor was at the brink of extinction around 35 years ago.
 However, through heroic conservation efforts, they’ve made an impressive comeback.

 Learn more about the California Condor